uteq/signature/README.md

 - oneTimeLink(): Deletes the link when the action has successfully executed
 - get(): Makes a complete url based on the APP_URL in the .env file and the 'action_route' in the signature config (defaults to /action/{key})

-- longerKey(): uses a longer key in the url with changeable length (max 254), this makes it even harder to randomly generate the url.
-This is recommended when using data that is more important.
+- longerKey(): uses a longer key in the url with changeable length (max 254).
+This is recommended when handling sensitive data.
-- group(): groups 2 or more signatures together via the string given to the function, when a signature is deleted all signatures within the same group will also get deleted.
+- group(): groups signatures together via the string given to the function, when a signature is deleted, all signatures with the same group also get deleted.

 Action class:
 ```php